B-UMMI/LMAS/docs/user/assemblers.rst

 SPADES
 ^^^^^^

-A tool aiming to resolve uneven coverage in **single cell genome data through multiple k-mer sizes of De Brujin graphs**.
+A tool aiming to resolve uneven coverage in **single-cell genome data through multiple k-mer sizes of De Bruijn graphs**.
-It starts with the smallest k-mer size and and adds hypotetical k-mers to connect graph.
+It starts with the smallest k-mer size and adds hypothetical k-mers to connect the graph.
 It was published by `Bankevich et al. 2012 <https://pubmed.ncbi.nlm.nih.gov/22506599/>`_.

 * **Source code:** https://github.com/ablab/spades